mwojnars/schemat/README.md

 - The web object has a **unique ID** that serves as its global identifier across all execution environments (client, server, database), and is assigned when the object is inserted to the database.
 Optionally, a web object may have a human-readable, plain-text **name**.

 - Web object has persistent **properties** (_aka_ attributes or fields).
 They can take on values of various types, including primitives (strings, numbers, booleans), compound (arrays, maps, records), custom types, JavaScript objects, or references to other web objects.
-Properties may have **default values** or **imputation functions** defined, which are used to fill in missing values.
+Properties may have **default values**, or be imputed with **imputation functions** declared in the property schema.

-- Web object may contain multiple values for a given property, i.e., the property can be repeated multiples times in the object with different values (a _repeated_ or **multivalued property**), without the need to declare the property as an array.
-Schemat provides a special syntax for accessing the repeated values.
+- Web object may contain multiple values for a given property, i.e., the same property name can be repeated a number of times in the object, creating a **repeated property** or **multivalued property**.
+Schemat provides a special "plural" syntax (`.name$`) for accessing an array of all values of a repeated property.

 - Web object may belong to a **category** that defines its properties and their schema, and performs automatic validation of the object's content upon insertion and modification.
 Categories themselves are web objects, so they can be stored in the database, and accessed and modified in the same way as any other web object.